pivotal/docs-tap/scst-store/amr/configuration.hbs.md

     - Enable authentication for artifact metadata repository GraphQL server.
 By default it is set to true.
   - `.autoconfigure`
     - Default: `true`
-    - Delegate creation of auth token secret to the artifact metadata repository.
+    - Delegate creation of authentication token secret to the artifact metadata repository.
 By default it is set to true.
 ## <a id='amr-cloudevent-handler'></a> AMR CloudEvent Handler

 - `amr.cloudevent_handler.auth.kubernetes_service_accounts`